RLX Technology Inc. (RLX): Get Prepared for Trading Lift Off

-RLX Technology Inc. (RLX) is priced at $1.58 after the most recent trading session.
-At the very opening of the session, the stock price was $1.61 and reached a high price of $1.61, prior to closing the session it reached the value of $1.59.
-The stock touched a low price of $1.53.Recently in News on July 22, 2022, RLX Technology Obtains License for Manufacturing Enterprise in China.
+At the end of the latest market close, RLX Technology Inc. (RLX) was valued at $1.43.
+In that particular session, Stock kicked-off at the price of $1.46 while reaching the peak value of $1.5682 and lowest value recorded on the day was $1.41.
+The stock current value is $1.46.Recently in News on July 22, 2022, RLX Technology Obtains License for Manufacturing Enterprise in China.
 RLX Technology Inc. (“RLX Technology” or the “Company”) (NYSE: RLX), a leading branded e-vapor company in China, today announced that one of its subsidiaries has obtained a License for Manufacturing Enterprise from the department of tobacco monopoly administration under the State Council of the People’s Republic of China (the “State Tobacco Monopoly Administration”) to own the RELX brand and manufacture RELX branded e-vapor rechargeable devices, cartridge products, and products sold in combination with e-vapor rechargeable devices and cartridge products in compliance with China’s Administrative Measures for E-Cigarettes.
 The approved manufacturing capacity is 15,050,000 units of e-vapor rechargeable devices per year, 328,700,000 units of cartridge products per year, and 6,100,000 units of disposable e-vapor products per year.
 The valid term for the License for Manufacturing Enterprise obtained is from July 18, 2022 to July 31, 2023.
 You can read further details here

 RLX Technology Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $4.0900 on 01/03/22, with the lowest value was $1.1600 for the same time period, recorded on 03/14/22.